davdar/maam/writeup/paper.markdown

 # Recovering Analyses

-In Section \ref{the-interpreter} we defined a generic monadic interpreter with the uninstantiated parameters described in Section \ref{analysis-parameters}:
-`M`, `Val` and `Time`.
+In Section \ref{the-interpreter} we defined a monadic interpreter with the uninstantiated parameters from Section \ref{analysis-parameters}: `M`, `Val` and `Time`.
 To recover a concrete interpreter we instantiate these parameters to concrete components `CM`, `CVal` and `CTime`, and to recover an abstract interpreter we instantiate them to abstract components `AM`, `AVal` and `ATime`.
-The soundness of the final implementation is thus factored into two steps:
+The soundness of the final implementation is thus factored into two
+steps:

 1. Proving the parameterized monadic interpreter correct for any instantiation of `M`, `Val` and `Time`.